When it comes to writing successful query letters, I hear the same questions over and over from people just starting out in travel writing.

 1. Send out a separate query email to each magazine.
 (Don’t send a single mass query email to them all.)

 The days when you could selectively target one or two magazines with your queries are long gone.
-Successful query letters include an extensive magazine list to pitch.
+Successful query letters pitch to an extensive magazine list.

 With simultaneous submissions you’re taking more of a shotgun approach, and then seeing where the cards fall.
 It saves you time and is more likely to result in getting published more quickly and more frequently.